alan-conway/alan-conway.github.io/_posts/2016-05-15-reversi-with-tdd.markdown

 [![Build status](https://ci.appveyor.com/api/projects/status/7236icqvy63ponk9/branch/master?svg=true)](https://ci.appveyor.com/project/alan-conway/reversi/branch/master)  -     [Source Code](https://github.com/alan-conway/Reversi)

-The goal of this project was to create, using TDD, a working game of Reversi.
-If you'd like to play the game, you can do so by fetching the latest build from [here](https://ci.appveyor.com/api/projects/alan-conway/reversi/artifacts/Reversi.zip?branch=master&job=Configuration%3A+Release) and running `Reversi.exe` from any machine with an up-to-date .net runtime on it.
+This project is a game of Reversi.
+If you'd like to play the game, you can do so by fetching the latest build from [here](https://ci.appveyor.com/api/projects/alan-conway/reversi/artifacts/Reversi.zip?branch=master&job=Configuration%3A+Release) and running `Reversi.exe` from a windows machine with an up-to-date .net runtime on it.

+My goal is to build an application that I can use as a basis for learning about AI.
+That will come later on, so for now the computer responses are basic.

-There are 3 main parts to this solution at the moment:
+There are 3 main parts to this solution at this stage:
 1. The tests
 2. The reversi game engine
 3. The GUI